Nonlinear Two-Time-Scale Stochastic Approximation: Convergence and Finite-Time Performance: Main Results

 \section{Main Results}

-In this section, we present in details the main results of this paper, that is, we provide a finite-time analysis for the convergence rates of \eqref{alg:xy} in mean square errors.
-Under some certain conditions explained below, we show that the mean square errors converge to zero at a rate
+In this section, we present in details the main results of this paper, that is, we provide a finite-time analysis for the convergence rates of the two-time-scale stochastic approximation in \eqref{alg:xy}.
+Under some certain conditions explained below, we show that the mean square errors of these iterates converge to zero at a rate

 where the choice of $\beta_{k}\ll\alpha_{k}$ is discussed in the next section.
-In addition, under the same choice of step sizes we obtain
+In addition, under the same choice of step sizes we also obtain

-Before presenting the details of our results, we discuss the main idea behind our approach and assumptions, motivated by the one considered in \cite{SaberiK_perturbation1984,Kokotovic_SP1999}.
-In particular, under some proper conditions of the noise and step sizes the convergence of \eqref{alg:xy} is reduced to study the stability of the following differential equations using constant step sizes $\alpha,\beta$
+The main idea of our analysis is based on a proper choice of the two step sizes and a Lyapunov function that takes into account the coupling between the two iterates.
+Before presenting the details of our results, we discuss the main idea behind our approach and assumptions, motivated by the ones used to study the stability of the corresponding different equations of \eqref{alg:xy} \cite{SaberiK_perturbation1984,Kokotovic_SP1999} .